surajitrcc8/PopularMovie/README.md

 # Why this Project?
 To become an Android developer, you must know how to bring mobile experiences to life.
 Specifically, you need to know how to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile devices.
 I will hone these fundamental skills in this project.
 By building this app, I will demonstrate my understanding of the foundational elements of programming for Android.
 This app will communicate with the Internet and provide a responsive and delightful user experience.
-# What Will You Learn from This Project?
+# What Will You Learn?
 *	You will fetch data from the Internet with theMovieDB API.
 *	You will use adapters and custom list layouts to populate list views.
 *	You will incorporate libraries to simplify the amount of code you need to write